-In my opinion a critical look of the Frisian corpus is certainly appropriate, but with former objects that include two or greathness Frisian corpus is no president (/HISTORY.HTML)

-delight FRS istence of a Frisian runic corpus.
+It would be worthwhile to see how the other corpora have been defined, but that's beyond the context of this essay.
+In my opinion a critical look of the Frisian corpus is certainly appropriate, but with fourteen objects that include two or even three Frisian features, there is no need to doubt the existence of a Frisian runic corpus.